ch007m/pipeline-dsl-builder/README.md

 ## How to use it

-Git clone the project and compile the code:
+Git clone the project and create the jar file of the standalone Quarkus application:

 ```bash
 ./mvnw package
 ```

-Create a configuration YAML file where you will define the following parameters:
+Create a configuration YAML file where you define the parameters as:
  - The `pipeline` provider to be used: `konflux` or `tekton`
  - The `domain` to group the generated files under the output path
- - A job with their parameters
+ - A job
 ```bash
 cat <<EOF > my-config.yaml
 type: tekton